I have seen several people ask about uses for pill bottles and decided to give my assorted uses for them.

 Instead of buying travel sized bottles of shampoo and other things, at our house we used old prescription medicine bottles.
-They ones with the kid proof lid from Walgreen's can hold liquids with out leaking.
-It saves a lot of money and helps the environment too.
-The best way to mark the bottle is to write what it in it on a paper label with a sharpie marker.
+They ones with the kid proof lid from Walgreen's can hold liquids without leaking.

 I have had some rather large pill bottles that would hold a lot of coins, so I decided to sort them and label each bottle by quarter, dime and so on.
-I just sorted the money by bottle and counted the coints and placed a piece of paper with that dollar amount at the top of the stack.
-When I added any new coins, I just marked through the amount and put the corrected amount.
 I was amazed how much money you can save in those pill bottles.
-They were easy to store too.

 I save pill and film containers to put quarters in - for laundry, toll booths, snack vending machines, car wash, vacuum coin slots, or anything else I need quarters for in a hurry.
 They fit easily in my purse or in my car cup holder and they don't take up too much room.

 When you are all done with a prescription bottle, save it to discard old craft needles or small knives in.
 Throw out the entire container.
 Wide containers also will hold a rotary cutter blade to dispose of.

 Use old clean medicine containers to store change, buttons, or anything small.
 Just make sure you wash it carefully.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 YES!
 You never throw them away!!
 I empty, boil, remove label & keep some for bead storage & I am currently making them into pill storage for my purse!
 Pill boxes are too expensive so I'm creating them myself.